 Placing goods on the EU market if there’s no deal

-The EU has taken the decision to adopt a different approach to goods regulation in the event that the UK leaves the EU without a deal on 12 April 2019.
+The EU has taken the decision to adopt a different approach to goods regulation in the event that the UK leaves the EU without a deal.
 In general terms (and please see the specific guidance below for further detail within each sector) the EU will cease to recognise regulatory compliance activity carried out in the UK as valid for goods being placed on the EU market.

 This does not mean that UK manufacturers will have to cease placing goods on the EU market.
 UK manufacturers who sell into the EU will still be able to do so as long as they continue to meet EU regulatory requirements.